Maerus1/rails-practice/README.md

 Replace the values as appropriate to reflect your database configuration.

-After this run: "rails db:create", then "rails db:migrate" to set up the database with the tables, or "rails db:reset if you are re-cloning the repo.
+After this run: "rails db:create", then "rails db:migrate" to set up the database with the tables, or "rails db:reset" if you are re-cloning the repo.

 Finally, run "rails server" to start up your local server and have fun!